edwinhuish/docker-warp/README.md

 ### Configuration

 You can configure the container through the following environment variables:

-- `WARP_MAX_RETRIES`: The retry times to test the WARP status.
-The default is 3.

-- `WARP_RETRY_INTERVAL`: The time to test the WARP status, in seconds.
-The default is 2 seconds.

 - `WARP_LICENSE_KEY`: The license key of the WARP client, which is optional.
 If you have subscribed to WARP+ service, you can fill in the key in this environment variable.
 If you have not subscribed to WARP+ service, you can ignore this environment variable.